TatuLund/hilla-demo/README.md

 - Using custom validator in binder
 - Theming with Lumo CSS custom properties
 - Date input in multiple formats
+- Localization / views
-- Localization / i18n of views and DatePicker
+- Localization of the DatePicker
+- Localization of the binder error messages using its interpolator callback

 ## Before running